hiblaphp/parallel/README.md

 ## Architecture & Testability

-Hibla is designed with testability in mind.
+Hibla Parallel is designed with testability in mind.
 The `Parallel` facade provides a clean entry point to three independent strategies, each backed by a dedicated interface and a concrete implementation.

 ### Strategy Map